Online Learning with Abstention: Stochastic setting

 \subsection{\UCBN\ with the subset feedback graph}

-In this section, we define a \emph{subset feedback graph}, $\GSUB$, that captures the most informative feedback in the problem of learning with abstentions and yet is safe in the sense that it does not depend on $x_t$.
-The definition of the graph is based on the following simple observation: if the abstention region associated with $\xi_i$ is a subset of that of $\xi_j$, then, if $\xi_i$ is selected at some round $t$ and is abstaining, so is $\xi_j$, for an example see $\xi_i$ and $\xi_j$ in Figure~\ref{f:aaa}.
+In this section, we define a \emph{subset feedback graph}, $\GSUB$, that captures the most informative feedback in the problem of learning with abstention and yet is safe in the sense that it does not depend on $x_t$.
+The definition of the graph is based on the following simple observation: if the abstention region associated with $\xi_i$ is a subset of that of $\xi_j$, then, if $\xi_i$ is selected at some round $t$ and is abstaining, so is $\xi_j$.
+For an example, see $\xi_i$ and $\xi_j$ in Figure~\ref{f:aaa} (top).
 Crucially, this implication holds regardless of the particular input point $x_t$ received in the region of abstention of $\xi_i$.
 Thus, the set of vertices of $\GSUB$ is $\cE$, and $\GSUB$ admits an edge from $\xi_i$ to $\xi_j$, iff $\set{x \in \cX \colon r_i(x) \leq 0} \subseteq \set{x \in \cX \colon r_j(x) \leq 0}$.
 Since $\GSUB$ does not vary with time, it trivially verifies the condition of the previous section.
-Thus, \UCBNT\ run with $\GSUB$ admits the regret guarantees of Theorem~\ref{th:ucbn}, where the admissible $p$-partionnings are those of fixed graph $\GSUB$.
+Thus, \UCBNT\ run with $\GSUB$ admits the regret guarantees of Theorem~\ref{th:ucbn}, where we only need to consider the set of admissible coverings of the fixed graph $\GSUB$.

 The example of Section~\ref{subsec:bias} illustrated a bias problem in a special case where the feedback graphs $G_t$ were not subgraphs of $\GSUB$.
-The example indicates that $\UCBNT$ can suffer linear regret.
 The following result shows more generally that feedback graphs not included in $\GSUB$ may result in catastrophic regret behavior.

 \begin{proposition} Assume that \UCBNT\ is run with feedback graphs $G_t$ that are not subsets of $\GSUB$.
-Then, there exists a family of predictors $\cH$, a Lipschitz loss function $\ell$ in (\ref{e:absloss}), and a distribution $\cD$ over $z_t$s for which \UCBNT\ incurs linear regret with arbitrarily high probability. \end{proposition} In view of these results, no fixed feedback graph can be more informative than $\GSUB$.
-We cannot use a graph $G_t$ depending on $x_t$, but the results of Section~\ref{subsec:ucbn} suggest that we could use a feedback graph $G_t$ depending only on information up to time $t - 1$.
-How can we leverage past observations (up to time $t - 1$) to derive a feedback graph that would be more informative than the simple subset graph $\GSUB$?
-The next section provides a new solution based on feedback graphs estimated based on past observations and a new algorithm.
+Then, there exists a family of predictors $\cH$, a Lipschitz loss function $\ell$ in (\ref{e:absloss}), and a distribution $\cD$ over $z_t$s for which \UCBNT\ incurs linear regret with arbitrarily high probability. \end{proposition} The proof of the proposition is given in Appendix~\ref{app:subset}.
+In view of this result, no fixed feedback graph for \UCBNT\ can be more informative than $\GSUB$.
+But how can we leverage past observations (up to time $t - 1$) to derive a feedback graph that would be more informative than the simple subset graph $\GSUB$?
+The next section provides a solution based on feedback graphs estimated based on past observations and a new algorithm.

-\subsection{UCB-GT Algorithm}
+\subsection{UCB-GT algorithm}